 Example: You were expecting to meet with two or three different hiring managers.
 After the first interview, you were sent home.
-A lot of the time, the first person you meet in an interview will be the deciding factor in whether you should go home to save everyone’s (including your own) time.
+Often, the first person you meet in an interview will be the deciding factor in whether you should go home to save everyone’s (including your own) time.

 12. They seem annoyed or distracted.

-Example: When entering through the door, right away you can tell that the interviewer is not very happy.
-If this seems to already be happening before you come in, it is very likely that the interviewer is worn out or annoyed about something that has nothing to do with you.
-However, if they seem to become distracted or irritable during the actual interview, it could mean that you’ve bombed and they are not happy about the time wasted.
+Example: When entering through the door, right away, you can tell that the interviewer is not very happy.
+If this seems to be already happening before you come in, the interviewer is likely worn out or annoyed about something that has nothing to do with you.
+However, if they seem to become distracted or irritable during the actual interview, it could mean that you’ve bombed, and they are not happy about the time wasted.

 13. The interviewer seems to be in a big hurry.

 Example: Throughout the interview, your hiring manager seemed as if they couldn’t wait to get you out of there from the very beginning.
-They may have seemed hurried in their questions, cut you off when giving more complex answers, and seemed to jump out of their seat when the interview was over.
-If the interviewer seemed like they simply could not wait to move on to their next task at hand, especially if it was another interview, it could be a sign that all or some of the interview went south.
+They may have seemed hurried in their questions.
+Cut you off when giving more complex answers.
+And seemed to jump out of their seat when the interview was over.
+And if the interviewer seemed like they could not wait to move on to their next task at hand.
+Especially if it was another interview.
+Then it could be a sign that all or some of the interview went south.

 Example: You’ve already submitted your resume and cover letter ahead of time.
-When your interview is scheduled and you come in, you notice that the hiring manager is flipping through your resume.
-They seem extremely focused on it and ask numerous questions about the resume, such as “Can you elaborate on this job position here?” or “What year did you graduate again?”
-If the interviewer is constantly asking you to repeat information from your resume or to elaborate on seemingly basic things, it may mean that they have some concerns that aren’t extremely obvious to you.
+When your interview is scheduled, and you come in, you notice that the hiring manager is flipping through your resume.
+They seem extremely focused on it.
+And ask numerous questions about the resume, such as “Can you elaborate on this job position here?” or “What year did you graduate again?”
+And if the interviewer is constantly asking you to repeat information from your resume.
+Or to elaborate on seemingly basic things.
+Then it may mean that they have some concerns that aren’t extremely obvious to you.
 However, it can also mean that the interviewer is new and not used to hosting interviews.

 15. They keep going over the same information with you.

 Example: This can be similar to the situation above.
-Rather than asking the same questions over and over about something on your resume, the hiring manager may keep asking you about gaps in employment history, reasons you left your previous or past job, or why you think a specific skill set is ideal for this prospective position.
-A lot of the time, this means that the interviewer has a lot of concerns about different issues surrounding how suitable you are and you weren’t thorough enough at putting them at ease.
-Keep in mind that if the hiring manager is asking you a lot of questions about something positive, such as an award or achievement, it could mean that they’re interested in learning more about you.
+Rather than asking the same questions repeatedly about something on your resume.
+The hiring manager may keep asking you about gaps in employment history.
+Reasons you left your previous or past job.
+Or why you think a specific skill set is ideal for this prospective position.
+Often, this means that the interviewer has a lot of concerns about different issues surrounding how suitable you are.
+And you weren’t thorough enough at putting them at ease.
+Keep in mind that if the hiring manager is asking you a lot of questions about something positive.
+Such as an award or achievement, it could mean that they’re interested in learning more about you.

 16. The interviewer asks you weird or useless questions.

-Example: You’re interviewing for a very serious, professional position.
-When you meet with your hiring manager, they ask you a few pertinent job-related questions and you answer them.
+Example: You’re interviewing for a severe, professional position.
+When you meet with your hiring manager, they ask you a few pertinent job-related questions, and you answer them.
 Then, out of nowhere, they ask you some pretty silly questions.
 These can involve general knowledge questions that could go without saying.
-This is, unfortunately, an attempt to pass the time instead of being rude and cutting the interview short.
-This can be an especially bad sign if the hiring manager does not ask you anything about your skills, aspirations, or further experience.
+Unfortunately, this is an attempt to pass the time instead of being rude and cutting the interview short.
+This can be an awful sign if the hiring manager does not ask you anything about your skills, aspirations, or further experience.